- Value: 16/20

 - TOTAL: 92/100

 The first thing I noticed: The packaging.
 Ohh, the packaging.
 I’ve never received anything like it.
-The oil came with a whole beautifully photographed pamphlet, which tells the story of the Mirsalehi bee garden in The Netherlands, where the honey is sourced.
+The oil came with a whole beautifully photographed pamphlet, which tells the story of the Mirsalehi bee garden in the Netherlands, where the honey is sourced.
 From the moment I opened the box, I was fully immersed in this experience that only an influencer could have thought up.
-Once I pulled the silky string under the pamphlet, the hair oil was exposed, and it’s just as pretty in person.
+Once I pulled the silky string under the pamphlet, the hair oil was exposed, and it’s just as pretty in person as it is online.

 But since you probably already know that from its many Instagram cameos, let’s move onto the real reason why I’m writing about it: the results.